Our For The Love Of Money: Black Icons On U.S. Currency Traveling Exhibition is off to an EXCELLENT start with 59,226 people having seen it to date!

 For The Love Of Money honors barrier breaking Black athletes, entertainers, civil rights leaders and politicians.

-For The Love Of Money also features the historic contributions of several prominent Black Women, including Marian Anderson, Bessie Coleman, Dr. Dorothy Height, Coretta Scott King and Rosa Parks.
+For The Love Of Money also features the historic contributions of several prominent Black Women, including Marian Anderson, Septima Clark, Bessie Coleman, Dr. Dorothy Height, Coretta Scott King and Rosa Parks.
+This exhibition also honors all of the brave Black suffragettes who continuously fought for the right for women to vote but were not legally able to vote themselves until 1965.

 For The Love Of Money highlights Black Military Leaders, Icons and Institutions, including prominent Black history icons who served in the military and seminal Civil Rights events that were facilitated by military protection.